Holy Himalaya Eco Trek

 6 Hours drive

 We will have a healthy breakfast and board a bus from Kathmandu that will drop us at Bhulbhule.
 This drive is an exciting getaway from the city traffic as it serpentines along the beautifully flowing Trishuli River.
 We pass by terraced farms, traditional villages, and glimpses of the magnificent Ganesh and Manaslu peaks barely veiled by clouds.
-The journey to Bhulbhule on the Prithvi Highway takes about 6 hours for 186 kilometers of heart-stopping scenery.
-Bhulbhule sits quietly beside the Marsyangdi River, serenading us with the hush of rushing waters.
+The drive to Bhulbhule on the Prithvi Highway is a 6-hour, 186-kilometer ride of heart-stopping scenery.
+Bhulbhule sits silently, serenading us with the hush of rushing waters beside the Marsyangdi River.
 We reach here and stop at the checkpoint to get the permits for the trek.
 With permits in our pockets, we take time to unwind, sipping on the natural beauty around us and gearing up for the days that follow.

 4